wds4/DCoSL/bounties/nostrBountiesDescription.md

 Existing lists will be those that have been posted as kind: 9901 events using the DCoSL protocol.
 Upon selecting a list, the website will display list data, including the list name, list description, who submitted the list, and when it was submitted.
 In addition, there will be a list of all items that have been submitted to the list.

-Probably the most challenging aspect of this bounty will be the calculations that support list curation.
-Calculations consist primarily of calculating trust scores for curators and item scores for submitted items, each score being a weighted average.
-A display of how these calculations are performed can be found on the Pretty Good Apps desktop client.
-For reference, see also (link to files in PGA repo).

 See the [overview](https://github.com/wds4/DCoSL/tree/main/bounties) of DCoSL and Pretty Good Apps bounties (including a roadmap for future bounties beyond this one).